equilibrez/equilibrez.github.io/_posts/2025/12/2025-12-23-override-stress-response.md

 * ***Why it works:*** It provides "grounding" data to your brain, moving the focus away from the "what-ifs" and back into your physical space.

-6. Simple Sensory Scan

-When you are stuck in a "Slot Machine" loop with someone, your brain is hyper-focused on them.
-You need to pull that energy back to you.

-* **The Protocol:** Name 3 things you can see right now that are beautiful or neutral (a plant, a book, the sky) and 3 things you can hear.

-* ***Why it works:*** It breaks the loop of obsessive thinking and brings you back to your "Pocket of Order."

 ### Summary: The Systemic Reset